 How about dressing up in costume as your favorite Halloween movie character?
 You and your children can wear Halloween costumes based on your favorite Halloween-themed movie.
 If you need ideas, check out our article on cheap and easy Halloween costumes.
 For example, it doesn’t take much more than a plain white mask to dress up like Michael Myers or a witch’s hat to dress up like Marnie from Halloweentown.

 It’s not a Halloween movie night party until you decorate for Halloween.
 For that Halloween movie-inspired aesthetic, check Facebook Marketplace or Craigslist for people giving away free movie posters or selling them inexpensively.
-You can also search AllPosters.com, Movieposters.com, or Amazon for inexpensive movie poster options, like this cute and classic Hocus Pocus poster.
+You can also search AllPosters.com, Movieposters.com, or Amazon for inexpensive movie poster options.

 For more decor ideas, check out our Cheap and easy Halloween decorations article.